Ashrindy/imgui-impl-plume/README.md

 // ImGui_ImplXXXX_InitForOther(window); - based on your windowing api of choice you need to always run "InitForOther"

 ImGui_ImplPlume_InitInfo initInfo {
-    .interface = renderInterface, // renderInterface is a variable created by the user for their rendering .device = renderDevice // renderDevice is a variable created by the user for their rendering }; // Creates the init info ImGui_ImplPlume_Init(initInfo); // Initializes the implementation
+    .rInterface = renderInterface, // renderInterface is a variable created by the user for their rendering .device = renderDevice // renderDevice is a variable created by the user for their rendering }; // Creates the init info ImGui_ImplPlume_Init(initInfo); // Initializes the implementation